-LASIK surgery offers life-changing vision correction, eliminating the need for glasses and contacts.
-Washington University LASIK and Refractive Surgery Center is committed to providing top of the line vision correction services.
+LASIK surgery offers life-changing vision correction, decreasing the need for glasses and contacts.
+Washington University LASIK Surgery Center is committed to providing top of the line vision correction services.
 We offer the best patient care and outcomes available using cutting edge laser technology.

 - Email: email@example.com